Xiangyang: Economy

-Industry development

-Xiangyang has been evaluated as one of “Top-100 Commercial Cities in Chinese Mainland” and “Top-20 Suitable Cities to Set Up Factories in Chinese Mainland” by Forbes.
-National top-50 city.
-New energy vehicle, civil-military integration industry, renewable energy utilization – three national new industrial demonstration bases.
-Comprehensive national industrial innovation center.
-“Core” industry intelligent creation center.
-National demonstration base of manufacturing industry high quality development.

-Xiangyang has formed a modern multi-industry system of “one leading industry (Auto industry) and six pillars”, and has gathered more than 30 world top-500 enterprise such as Dongfeng, Nissan and Huawei.
+Intelligent and Connected Vehicle Demonstration Zone

+Xiangyang has established an Intelligent and Connected Vehicle (ICV) demonstration zone in the Xiangzhou District.
+This zone provides a testing ground for autonomous driving technologies, covering various road scenarios including highways, urban streets, and rural roads.
+It is a key project in the city's strategy to integrate into the "Beijing-Guangdong-Fujian" intelligent connected vehicle industry corridor.

 Hubei Free Trade Zone at Xiangyang

 With a total planned area of 21.99 square km, Hubei Free Trade Zone at Xiangyang is one of the three Hubei Free Trade Pilot Zones, a national opening-up platform and a new height of leading opening-up, enjoying preferential policies of free trade zone and national high-tech zone and giving priority to high-end equipment manufacturing, new energy autos, big data, cloud computing, business logistics, inspection and testing.

 Transportation

 Xiangyang is a railway junction for the Xiangyang-Chongqing (Xiangyu), Hankou-Danjiangkou (Handan), and Jiaozuo-Liuzhou (Jiaoliu) Railways.
 Xiangyang East railway station opened in 2019 and is connected to multiple high-speed lines.
 Three National Highways including Route 207 pass through the city.
 The Han River and four other rivers are open to commercial transport year-round.
 The Xiangyang Liuji Airport has commercial airline services to major cities throughout China including Beijing, Shanghai, and Guangzhou.

-With Xiangyang-Ningbo Port International Sea-railway Combined Transportation, “Xiangyang-Wuhan-Europe” Central Europe Freight Trains, three-dimensional international logistics channels have been established.
-Economic ties with countries and areas along the “Belt and Road” are getting closer and closer.
+With Xiangyang-Ningbo Port International Sea-railway Combined Transportation, "Xiangyang-Wuhan-Europe" Central Europe Freight Trains, three-dimensional international logistics channels have been established.
+Economic ties with countries and areas along the "Belt and Road" are getting closer and closer.